JP-Louis1/Hunter-Hackers/README.md

 ### ✅ Daily Sustainable Goals
 Complete eco-friendly tasks to earn points and track your personal carbon footprint.

-*Clean Living keeps you accountable and inspired to be a responsible resident of Earth.*
+*Clean Living keeps you actively accountable and inspired to be a responsible resident of Earth.*

 ## 🗂️ Project Structure
 <pre> ```plaintext env_app/